 In addition, we invite parents to have input on our programs and policies.
 We send out surveys on our overall programs throughout the year and an additional survey when your child moves classrooms.
 Once a year we will produce an annual report for parents to review.
-This report will include policy information, general personnel information, general business practices, changes in programming for the year, our Quality Improvement Plan, our timelines for improvements and our outcomes from the last year.
+This report will include policy information, general personnel information, general business practices, changes in programming for the year, our Quality Improvement Plan (QIP), our timelines for improvements and our outcomes from the last year.
 We ask for written feedback upon releasing the report and in addition, we will discuss decisions and changes to our programs each year at our Annual Parent Information Meeting.
+A hard copy of our QIP is kept at the front desk at the Plum Street preschool.